Dominic Smith Player Props: Nationals vs. Reds

 Dominic Smith At The Plate

-- Smith has eight doubles, a triple, four home runs and 26 walks while hitting .264.
+- Smith is batting .264 with eight doubles, a triple, four home runs and 26 walks.

-- Smith will look to extend his seven-game hitting streak.
-He's batting .350 with one homer in his last outings.
+- Smith enters this game on a eight-game hitting streak.
+Over the course of his last games, he's hitting .350 with one homer.

-- In 5.0% of his games this year, he has gone deep, and 1.2% of his trips to the plate.
+- He has hit a home run in 4.9% of his games this year, and 1.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.